UK Tax Strategy

 We are committed in maintaining a transparent and open relationship with HRMC.

-As such, we ensure that HMRC, through their appointed Customer Relationship Manager (CRM) is kept aware of significant transactions and changes in the business and the companies seek to discuss any related tax issues as soon as possible.
+As such, we ensure that HMRC, through their appointed Customer Compliance Manager is kept aware of significant transactions and changes in the business and the companies seek to discuss any related tax issues as soon as possible.

 Any inadvertent errors in submissions made to HMRC are fully disclosed and corrected as soon as is reasonably practicable.